MDL definitions

 HVMC

-Value of definition is one integer that specifies modeling category for HVAC part.
-Bit 1 specifies if straight duct is to be modeled as hollow.
-Bits 2-3 specify what kind of HVAC part it is:
+• Bit 1 specifies if straight duct is to be modeled as hollow.

-• Component (model is instantiated from catalog size object)
+• Component: model is instantiated from a catalog size object.

 HVSP